Our Company

 Superwire

-Boronite, with funding through an Army Phase II SBIR, is developing advanced electrical conductors based on continuous CNT yarns.
+Boronite, with funding through an Army Phase II SBIR, has developed advanced electrical conductor prototypes based on continuous CNT yarns.
+A 4-ft long, 1/4 in diameter SuperWire cable fabricated at Boronite and tested at an independent facility repeatably sustained currents in excess of 500 Amperes without degradation.
 The goals of our Superwire program are twofold:

 1. Optimize the electrical properties of our continuously spun CNT yarn.
 Depending on their structure, CNTs can exhibit either semiconducting or metallic characteristics.
 When nanotubes are produced in high volume, they normally include a mixture of a wide range of semiconducting and metallic chiralities, which is detrimental to yarn properties.
 A major achievement of this phase of the program is to control the type of CNTs we produce in our reactors in order to spin yarns from predominantly metallic CNTs.